elvyna/udacity-aws-mle-nanodegree/project05-capstone/proposal/capstone-proposal.md

 This dataset is stored as a text file (`transact_train.txt`) with pipe (`|`) as the delimiter values.
 We aim to create a model that predicts whether the order is purchased (`y`) or not (`n`).

-> The dataset(s) and/or input(s) to be used in the project are thoroughly described.
-Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included.
-It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.

 ## Proposed Solution

 A solution statement — the solution proposed for the problem given.